Kein/build_your_ue/readme.md

 ### BuildConfiguration
-If you don't want to go through the hassle of passing some custom compiler/linker flags, then BuildConfiguration.xml is just a too for you - it allows you to configure/control build environment and build process for UE  and its projects.
+If you don't want to go through the hassle of passing some custom compiler/linker flags, then `BuildConfiguration.xml` is just a tool for you - it allows you to configure/control build environment and build process for UE  and its projects.
 It is impossible to cover everything this config file offers, so we only go through the basics.
 You can read about the rest at https://docs.unrealengine.com/5.3/en-US/build-configuration-for-unreal-engine/